 For tenants who already have a written tenancy agreement signed before 1st May 2026:

-You must provide every existing tenant with the official Government Information Sheet by 31st May 2026.
-It must be delivered as a printed hard copy by post or hand, or as a PDF attachment to an email or text message.
-Sending a link is not valid.
+If you have a tenancy that began before 1st May 2026 and has a written (or partly written) record of terms, you must serve every named tenant with the official Government Information Sheet.
+It must be delivered as a printed hard copy by post or by hand, or as a PDF attachment to an email or text message — sending a link is not valid.
+The deadline was 31st May 2026; the duty is ongoing, so if you have not yet served it, do so now.

 If any of your tenancies are wholly or partly verbal (not fully in writing), you must provide those tenants with a full Written Statement of Terms by 31st May 2026.